Holidays with baby: Surviving the break with a little one

 Coming into this holiday season you don't want to be glued at home, worried about your baby's schedule.
 Nor do you want to ignore your baby's sleep needs entirely and end up with an overtired, cranky wee thing who isn't adding to the Christmas spirit!

-Here are some ways you can minimise the stress and disruption this holiday season, while still getting out and about or having a vacation:
+In this article, we're sharing some tips to minimise the stress and disruption this holiday season, while still getting out and about or enjoying your vacation:

 If your baby is used to sleeping in a dark room, take portable black out blinds with you or be prepared to rig some dark sheets over the windows to replicate their usual sleeping space at home.